 The campanile (bell tower) of the church of Santa Maria dell' Anima, with its poly-chromatic spire, is one of the most striking in Rome.
 It is crowned with a double-headed eagle, the symbol of the Holy Roman Emperor.

-Santa Maria dell' Anima (St Mary of the Soul), which is the national church of the Germans, was consecrated in 1543.
+Santa Maria dell' Anima (St Mary of the Souls), which is the national church of the Germans, was consecrated in 1543.
 The church takes the form of a Hallenkirche; the aisles are the same height as the nave.
-The sculpture of the Madonna Between Two Souls in Purgatory, above the main door, is a copy of work attributed to Andrea Sansovino (the original is kept in the sacristy).
+The sculpture of the Madonna Between Two Souls in Purgatory, above the main door, is a copy of work attributed to Andrea Sansovino (c.
+1467-1529); the original is kept in the sacristy.

 The monument was designed by Baldassare Peruzzi (1481-1536), with sculptures by Michelangelo Senese and Niccolò Tribolo.
 An inscription laments: PROH DOLOR QVANTVM REFERET IN QVAE TEMPORA VEL OPTIMI CVIVSQVE VIRTVS INCIDAT (Alas, how important, even for the best of men, are the times in which he finds himself).